harpreetpb61/Induction-Program/README.md

 He gave speech on topic 'Dean-student welfare.'
 He told all about the hostles, ground, library, labs and computer centres.Also the told about different societies in college.

 ### 2. **Mr. Manpreet Singh ( Physical fitness coach )**
+We also got a session from the Physical Fitness Coach, Mr. Manpreet Singh.
+He shared his journey of how he started bodybuilding and the hard work it takes to stay fit.
+He advised us to stay away from drugs and also warned about the harmful effects of steroids.
+He encouraged us to choose natural ways to build strength and guided us on different exercises for maintaining good health.

+### 3. Paramjit Singh Cheema